MudithDShetty/DC_AI-ML_Tasks_2025/README.md

 - Write your code and provide your reasoning as instructed.
 - If the code doesn't execute properly, type out your thinking process below it, we will judge on that basis.

+## It is advised to read all the documentaion and understand the code you write properly, we will be asking you questions related to it in the interviews!

 # Candidate Reference Guide

 Below are simple reference lists by task to assist candidates during interviews.
 Each item links to official documentation or a standard tutorial page.

 ---